MarkusMusch/bot/README.md

 	<img src="https://github.com/MarkusMusch/bot/blob/main/images/backtest_flowchart.png" />
 	</p>

     > The above flow chart shows the data flow from the exchange API through the datapipline into the database.
-From there we load the data to run backtests and produce detailed reports on all our teted strategies.
+From there we load the data to run backtests and produce detailed reports on all our trading strategies.

 2. **Backtesting**

-	* A Backtest class serving as a template for backtesting any strategy you will implement.
+	* The Backtest class serves as a template for backtesting, making it easy to plug in your own strategies and see how they would have fared under different market conditions in the past.
-	* Two backtest modules for an example strategy and an example portfolio that you can copy paste and easily adapt to your use case.
+	* Two ready-to-use examples for an example strategy and an example portfolio, making it easy to get started with backtesting your own strategies.
-	* Backtest reports for the example strategy including plots of the equity curve and important performance metrics for different parameters.
+	* Backtest reports for the example strategy that provide a comprehensive overview of the strategy's performance, including plots of the equity curve and important performance metrics for different parameters.

 	<p align="center">
 	<img src="https://github.com/MarkusMusch/bot/blob/main/images/equity_curve.png" />